 Previous studies have investigated the association between aerobic fitness and soccer, but only in the speed category.
 Masucci said because of the acceleration and deceleration that elite soccer players must expend, as well as the time it takes to recover from high-intensity sequences, it is also important to study high-power events that are not related to speed.

 “These findings mean that coaches can use lactate blood samples and incremental treadmill assessments to provide valuable information about soccer players,” Masucci said.
 “Players who have a high metabolic power distance cut-off equal to or higher than 1,450 m for centre backs, 1,990 m for full-backs, 2,170 m for midfielders and 1,670 m for forwards could be considered as having superior aerobic fitness.
-Therefore, when planning training and game strategy, coaches should consider these individual differences in physiological and physical performance.”
+Therefore, coaches should consider these individual differences in physiological and physical performance when planning training and game strategy.”

-The study, Relationship between aerobic fitness and metabolic power metrics in elite male soccer players, was led by Vincenzo Manzi (Università Telematica Pegaso), and co-authored by Masucci, Giuseppe Annino, Cristian Savoia, Giuseppe Caminiti, Elvira Padua, Rosario D’Onofrio and Ferdinando Iellamo.
-It was published in the journal Biology of Sport.
+The study, Relationship between aerobic fitness and metabolic power metrics in elite male soccer players, was led by Vincenzo Manzi (Università Telematica Pegaso), and co-authored by Giuseppe Annino, Cristian Savoia, Giuseppe Caminiti, Elvira Padua, Masucci, Rosario D’Onofrio and Ferdinando Iellamo.
+It was published in Biology of Sport.